lbormann/darts-hub/README.md

 Darts-hub (formerly autodarts-desktop) manages several extension-apps for https://autodarts.io.
 It automatically downloads and updates those apps, provides configuration windows and launches extensions through a curated list of profiles.

-If you are looking for an video explaination (german), have a look at https://www.youtube.com/watch?v=L5qx0afyXKs

 Apps managed by darts-hub: